hoodiecrow/karel/README.md

 - `beeperBagEmpty()` is true if there are no beepers in the robot's beeper bag

 ### Calling native functions
-There are some problems with native functions, e.g. how runtime errors in one break the interpreter and cause a segfault, also breaking curses.
+There are some problems with native functions, e.g. how runtime errors in one break the interpreter and cause a segfault, leaving curses unterminated.
 I need to propagate the error to the run function and return from that with a runtime error result.
-Two alternatives seem practicable:
-1. rewrite `callValue` to read the status of the function on return and return false if an RTE has occurred: this also means that the native function must push the actual result on the stack, making it a hybrid native/VM function
-2. scrap the native function method and compile functions like `world` to bytecodes to run entirely inside the VM
+I could scrap the native function method and compile functions like `world` to bytecodes to run entirely inside the VM, but for now I'm trying out the option of adding a special ERR value and modifying `callValue` to examine the result of the native function before pushing it on the stack.
+If the return value is the ERR value, `callValue` returns false, causing `run` to end with an RTE.
+If the return value is any other value, it is pushed on the stack and `callValue` returns normally.
-3. to write the functions as Lox code seems less feasible since they must communicate with curses

 ## Acknowledgements
 clox belongs to Robert Nystrom.
 Karel the Robot was designed by Richard E. Pattis.